himynameisjonas/gkeep-matlistan/README.md

 # gkeep-matlistan-sync

-This project consists of a Docker Compose setup for synchronizing items from [Google Keep](https://keep.google.com/) to [Matlistan](https://www.matlistan.se).
-The synchronization will fetch all unchecked items from the specified Google Keep note and add them to the specified Matlistan list.
-It will run every 45 minutes by default.
+This project is designed to synchronize items from [Google Keep](https://keep.google.com/) to [Matlistan](https://www.matlistan.se).
+The synchronization process retrieves all unchecked items from a specified Google Keep note and adds them to the designated Matlistan list.
+By default, the synchronization runs every 45 minutes.

 ## Prerequisites